ManuelLerchner/modsim/md/01-focus-analysis.md

 The Jacobian matrix of a function $f: \mathbb{R}^n \rightarrow \mathbb{R}^m$ at a point $a \in \mathbb{R}^n$ is the matrix of all partial derivatives of $f$ at $a$.

-In contrast to the Hessian matrix and the gradient the Jacobian matrix works for vector fields.
+In contrast to the Gradient the Jacobian matrix works for vector fields.
+It gives an analogue to the gradient for vector fields.

 $$
 D f(a)=J_f(a) = \begin{pmatrix} \frac{\partial f_1}{\partial x_1}(a) & \frac{\partial f_1}{\partial x_2}(a) & \ldots & \frac{\partial f_1}{\partial x_n}(a) \\ \frac{\partial f_2}{\partial x_1}(a) & \frac{\partial f_2}{\partial x_2}(a) & \ldots & \frac{\partial f_2}{\partial x_n}(a) \\ \vdots & \vdots & \ddots & \vdots \\ \frac{\partial f_m}{\partial x_1}(a) & \frac{\partial f_m}{\partial x_2}(a) & \ldots & \frac{\partial f_m}{\partial x_n}(a) \end{pmatrix}